pculllback/atml3-docs/source/includes/_container_parameters.md

          Depending on the defined keyword density the string `der goodyear 500` will be replaced with `der Reifen`.
 ```

-With the `Keyword` parameter you can define multiple keywords within your generated texts.
+With the `keyword` parameter you can define multiple keywords within your generated texts.
 Every defined id is depending on the given keyword density.

 ## Kill